proinsias/proinsias.github.io/_posts/2022/2022-11-17-100-years-of-data-visualization-it-s-time-to-stop-making-the-same-mistakes.md

 > 14. The zero line of the vertical scale for a curve should be a much broader line than the average co-ordinate lines.
 > 15. If the zero line of the vertical scale cannot be shown at the bottom of a curve chart, the bottom line should be a slightly wavy line indicating that the field has been broken off and does not reach to zero.
 > 16. When curves are drawn on logarithmically ruled paper, the bottom line and the top line of the chart should each be at some power of ten on the vertical scale.
-> 17. W T hen the scale of a curve chart refers to percentages, the line at 100 per cent should be a broad line of the same width as a zero line.
+> 17. When the scale of a curve chart refers to percentages, the line at 100 per cent should be a broad line of the same width as a zero line.
 > 18. If the horizontal scale for a curve begins at zero, the vertical line at zero (usually the left-hand edge of the field) should be a broad line.
 > 19. When the horizontal scale expresses time, the lines at the left- and right-hand edges of a curve chart should not be made heavy, since a chart cannot be made to include the beginning or the end of time.
 > 20. When curves are to be printed, do not show any more co-ordinate lines than necessary for the data and to guide the eye.
 Lines 34-inch apart are sufficient to guide the eye.